M2PA (MTP2-User Peer-to-Peer

 The value of the parameter.

-• Acknowledged error-free non-duplicated transfer of user data.
+- Acknowledged error-free non-duplicated transfer of user

-• Application-level segmentation to conform to discovered MTU size.
+- Application-level segmentation to conform to discovered

-• Sequenced delivery of user datagrams within multiple streams, with an option for order-of-arrival delivery of individual datagrams.
+streams, with an option for order-of-arrival delivery of individual

-• Optional multiplexing of user datagrams into SCTP datagrams, subject to MTU size restrictions.
+- Optional multiplexing of user datagrams into SCTP

-• Enhanced reliability through support of multi-homing at either or both ends of the association.
+either or both ends of the association.

-The design of SCTP includes appropriate congestion avoidance behaviour and resistance to flooding and masquerade attacks.
-The SCTP datagram is comprised of a common header and chunks.
-The chunks contain either control information or user data.
+masquerade attacks.
+The SCTP datagram is comprised of a common header and

 The following is the format of the SCTP header:

-2 bytes
+bytes

-2 bytes
+bytes

 Source Port Number